harsh9t/EDBT-2019-Experiments/README.md

-# SWJ-2018-Experiments
+# GREMLINATOR-EDBT-2019-Experiments
-The home of SWJ 2018 Gremlinator submission experiments
+The base repository of Gremlinator experiments for EDBT 2019

 ## Data
 This repo consists of all the data used for the experiments. (i.e. both files of both the datasets [northwind, bsbm-1M], rdf and graph files plus their groovy scripts)